 You have four decisions to make when it comes to choosing your Taylor 400 Series Acoustic guitars.
-They are available with either Rosewood or Ovangkol back and sides, with a Grand Auditorium or Grand Concert body shape?
+They are available with either Rosewood or Ovangkol back and sides, and with a Grand Auditorium or Grand Concert body shape.

 Either way, each option is perfectly matched with a Solid Spruce top, and the entire range of Taylor 400 series acoustic guitars is still as diverse as ever.
 Whatever your style, you'll find a guitar for you.

 The Taylor 400 Series Acoustic guitars land right in the middle of the Taylor acoustic range.

 Their main attribute of the 400 series is the Solid Indian Rosewood or Solid African Ovangkol back and sides.
 Both kinds of wood have been expertly matched with a selected Solid Spruce top.

 This combination of fine tonewoods has been a staple sound amongst the Taylor 400 Series, generating a series of acoustics that are rich in tone and playing style with Taylor's signature warmth and detail.